 What is an 8 bar blues?

 We took a look at the 12 bar blues already.
-Now we are going to focus on the 8 bar blues, and concentrate on three main examples of this.
+Now we are going to focus on the 8 bar blues, and concentrate on a few main examples of this.

 If at a jam someone calls out a 12 bar blues then it is usually quite clear what the chord sequence will be.
 This is not the case with an 8 bar blues.
 There are several possibilities, often associated with certain songs, so it is good to know the songs too.